Lake Tahoe Elopement Guide

 During the summer, the temperatures in August and July often climb into the 80s.
 The average temperatures are usually within the 70s.
 This is the most popular season in Lake Tahoe.
 With so many activities like swimming, hiking, and boating, you’ll definitely get your fair share of people.

 The fall is one of the best times to visit Lake Tahoe.
 I liken the fall to the spring, but with less snow.
-During the later fall months, specifically after Labor Day, is when the off season starts for Lake Tahoe.
+During the later fall months, specifically after Labor Day, is when the off-season starts for Lake Tahoe.
 This means lower prices and people.
 I recommend eloping in the fall if you’re wanting to avoid the large crowds.
 While the weather isn’t as nice as the summer months, the fall is still enjoyable.
 It’s cooler with light rain.

 If you’re into snow and wanting a winter wonderland elopement, definitely check out Lake Tahoe within the winter.
 Lake Tahoe gets an average of 215 inches of snow each year, or just under 18 feet!
 This is one of the prime areas in the United States for winter sports such as skiing and snowboarding.
 It’s the perfect spot for those cold winter weddings.

-Best Places to Elope in Lake Tahoe
+The Best Places to Elope in Lake Tahoe

 Emerald Bay State Park Lookout

 Emerald Bay State Park Lookout is Lake Tahoe’s most popular place to elope.
 Emerald Bay is located in South Lake Tahoe on the California side.
 Known for the gorgeous turquoise water, lush pine trees, and tall mountains, Emerald Bay is the perfect elopement location for any couple.
 Plus, the state park itself has plenty of beautiful areas for couples portraits.
+Keep in mind though that this place is heavily populated!

 Sierra-at-Tahoe is primarily known as being a large wedding venue.
 However, you can also elope at this stunning location.
 Sierra-at-Tahoe is a ski resort located in California on the south side of Lake Tahoe that can be accessed year-round.
 This rustic Lake Tahoe elopement destination is best known for their ceremony site.
 Here, you’ll be greeted with gorgeous views of Pyramid Peak, Mt.
-Ralston, and Desolation Wilderness
+Ralston, and the Desolation Wilderness.

 Resort at Squaw Creek